Our Mission is to Prevent Blindness and Preserve Sight…

 From the beginning, Prevent Blindness’ mission has remained steadfast – to prevent blindness and preserve sight.
 Our goal is to prevent the 50% of vision loss that is needless and help all Ohioans enjoy good sight for life!

 Prevent Blindness is a 501(c)3 volunteer-driven public health charity.
 Donations to Prevent Blindness are tax-deductible to the extent allowed by law.
 Our sight-saving programs are supported by donations from individuals, corporations, foundations and organizations.
 We do not receive United Way funding.
 Prevent Blindness also receives a grant made possible by the Save Our Sight Fund, which is supported by $1+ voluntary check-off donations by Ohioans when they are renewing their motor vehicle registration.

 Prevent Blindness is dedicated to addressing the challenge to prevent blindness and preserve sight through our wise investment of community support in programs and services.
 We are one of only 40 Ohio nonprofits currently awarded the Ohio Association of Nonprofit Organizations’ (OANO) Standards for Excellence Seal that recognizes accountability and ethical standards in our operations, governance, human resources, financial management and fundraising practices.

-Public support is crucial, as Prevent Blindness served more than 1.1 million Ohioans last year through outreach and education efforts designed to connect Ohioans in need with critical sight-saving resources.
+Public support is crucial, as Prevent Blindness serves more than 1 million Ohioans each year through outreach and education efforts designed to connect Ohioans in need with critical sight-saving resources.